Party Constitution

 Pre-Selection of Candidates for Election to Federal Parliament

-1. All Members seeking to stand as candidates for election to Federal Parliament must be nominated at the National Congress and seconded by another member.
+1. All Members seeking to stand as candidates for election to Federal Parliament must be nominated at a Preselection Meeting and seconded by another member.

 2. The National Council will determine whether all members (or a geographical sub-set of members) will vote to select candidates for election to Federal Parliament.